jerzydziewierz/PMBOK-doc-templates/README.md

 2. Create a "template" branch and a per-project branch
 3. Edit and fill the project documents in your per-project branch
 4. Edit templates in the templates branch, and then merge into the per-project branch
+5. If desired, use [typobs](https://github.com/jerzydziewierz/typobs) to move between Typora or Obsidian linking styles.

 You can use e.g. https://obsidian.md/ to keep these as a common, linked system.